TeamMaestro/cocoaheads-kalamazoo-2013/README.md

 CocoaHeads Kalamazoo
 ====================

-UITableView
+Autolayout
 -----------

-Presentation code sample and Keynote deck for the UITableView presentation from May 16, 2013.
+Presentation code sample and Keynote deck for the Auto layout presentation on June 20, 2014